Fred Smoot

-Fredrick Smoot (born April 17, 1979) is a former American professional football player who was a cornerback in the National Football League (NFL) for nine seasons.
-He played college football for Mississippi State University, and was recognized as an All-American.
-The Washington Redskins chose him in the second round of the 2001 NFL Draft, and he also played professionally for the NFL's Minnesota Vikings.
+Fredrick Denielle Smoot (born April 17, 1979) is an American former professional football player who was a cornerback for nine seasons in the National Football League (NFL).
+He played college football for the Mississippi State Bulldogs and was selected by the Washington Redskins in the second round of the 2001 NFL draft.
+Smoot also played for the Minnesota Vikings.

-Early years
+Early life

-Smoot was born in Jackson, Mississippi.
+Smoot was born on April 17, 1979, in Jackson, Mississippi.
 He attended Provine High School in Jackson, and played for the Provine Rams high school football team.
 He was selected to play in the Mississippi-Alabama high school all-star game as a senior.

 College career

-Smoot attended Hinds Community College from 1997 to 1998 and Mississippi State University, where he played for the Mississippi State Bulldogs football team from 1999 to 2000.
+Smoot attended Hinds Community College from 1997 to 1998 and Mississippi State University, where he played for the Bulldogs from 1999 to 2000.
 He started his junior and senior years, and was a first-team All-Southeastern Conference (SEC) selection both years, and a consensus first-team All-American as a senior.
 He was also a finalist for the Conerly Trophy in 2000.

 Professional career

 First stint with Redskins

-Smoot was drafted by the Washington Redskins as the 14th pick in the second round (45th pick overall) of the 2001 NFL Draft out of Mississippi State.
+Smoot was selected by the Washington Redskins as the 14th pick in the second round (45th pick overall) of the 2001 NFL draft out of Mississippi State.
 Many believed he was a first-round caliber player but because of questionable off-the-field problems many teams shied away from him.
 Afterwards, he proclaimed himself to be the steal of the draft.
 In Smoot's four years with the Redskins, he collected 16 interceptions, and formed an impressive duo with Champ Bailey.